MatthewExpungement/hacking4lawyers/README.md

 If `hashcat` can find a word in `wordlist.txt` with a hash that matches one in `secrets.md5`, it knows that hash came from the word in the wordlist.

+## Classified Portal Page
+This one is located at /blog/classified_portal.php and is designed to demonstrate how Chelsea Manning used wget to login and download Classified PDFs.
+The page with all the documents is also left exposed if you go directly to the URL at https://hacking4lawyers.com/blog/classified_documents/.

+## Article Paywall
+The article at https://hacking4lawyers.com/blog/article.php is set to throw up a login paywall after 3 seconds.
+You can bypass it by switching your user-agent to "Google Bot" or by usign javascript to disable the modal.
+Discussion should be around DMCA and whether our technique bypasses a technological measure and what the copyrighted material is.

+## Event Page
+Change the user-agent to view the page.
+This can be done by chrome extension or chrome developer tools.
+Discuss if this is a CFAA or DMCA violation.

+In order to be more helpful the form autopopulates if there is an ID in the URL as a GET parameter.
+This can be used to pull PII out of the db.
+This replicates the AT&T hack. blog/event.php?ID=1

 ## To Do:
 1. I think the blog site should have additional options if the user is "admin".
 Then using the cookie trick you can log in as admin and delete posts.
 2. I think real world examples of each of these would be useful.
 Show an example then show a news clip of a company that actually had this vulnerability.
 3. I'd like to demonstrate a man in the middle attack.
 Maybe brining our own wireless network?
 4. Showing a password cracker live in the background somehow that we start at the beginning and check how many we've cracked at the end would be cool.
+5. Add a privacy policy.
+6. Make the bypass javascript validation more interersting.
+7. Add the ability to see the two prime numbers and final number multiplied together for RSA encryption on the passwords.php page.